anneliesesytsma/ArcHillslope/README.md

 * The Critical Duration toolbox is available in ArcHydro tools, or can be downloaded separately here.
 If you download it separately, place it in an appropriate folder on your machine.
 Navigate to the folder in Catalog.
 If you expand all the toolsets, you will see the following:

-## Inputs for Critical Duration Toolbox
+## Inputs for Critical Duration Toolkit

 ### Data inputs
 1. Digital elevation model (units of m)